carsonluuu/mycodebook/data-structure/tricky/find-the-duplicate-number.md

 # [Find the Duplicate Number](https://leetcode.com/problems/find-the-duplicate-number/description/)

-Given an arraynumscontainingn+ 1 integers where each integer is between 1 andn\(inclusive\), prove that at least one duplicate number must exist.
+Given an array nums containing n+ 1 integers where each integer is between 1 and n\(inclusive\), prove that at least one duplicate number must exist.
 Assume that there is only one duplicate number, find the duplicate one.

 ### Example